noixter/habi_test/README.md

     operations (select and insert) if any other database wants to be supported, create the specific implementation

-- how to handle with filters? create an abstraction layer or simple do passthrough to the database access layer?
+- how to handle with filters? create an abstraction layer or do a simple passthrough to the database access layer?
-  -  R/ an abstraction was des-prioritized due lack of time, filters will be a simple `python-dicts` these filters can be use on repositories and the database connector will be handled them see [Filters Section](#filters)
+  -  R/ an abstraction was des-prioritized due lack of time, filters will be a simple `python-dict` these filters can be use on repositories and the database connector will be handled them see [Filters Section](#filters)